Lemnoideae: Potential clean energy source

 Duckweed is being studied by researchers around the world as a possible source of clean energy.
-In the U.S, in addition to being the subject of study by the DOE, both Rutgers University and North Carolina State University have ongoing projects to determine whether duckweed might be a source of cost-effective, clean, renewable energy.
+In the U.S., in addition to being the subject of study by the DOE, both Rutgers University and North Carolina State University have ongoing projects to determine whether duckweed might be a source of cost-effective, clean, renewable energy.
 Duckweed is a good candidate as a biofuel because it grows rapidly, produces five to six times as much starch as corn per unit of area, and does not contribute to global warming.
+The rapid nature of duckweed has shown that it can double biomass within four and a half days.
 Duckweed removes carbon dioxide from the atmosphere, and it may have value for climate change mitigation.

 Filtration of contaminants and nutrients

 The plants can provide nitrate removal, if cropped, and the duckweeds are important in the process of bioremediation because they grow rapidly, absorbing excess mineral nutrients, particularly nitrogen and phosphates.
 For these reasons, they are touted as water purifiers of untapped value.

 The Swiss Department of Water and Sanitation in Developing Countries, associated with the Swiss Federal Institute for Environmental Science and Technology, asserts that as well as the food and agricultural values, duckweed also may be used for wastewater treatment to capture toxins and for odor control, and that if a mat of duckweed is maintained during harvesting for removal of the toxins captured thereby, it prevents the development of algae and controls the breeding of mosquitoes.
 The same publication provides an extensive list of references for many duckweed-related topics.

 These plants also may play a role in conservation of water because a cover of duckweed will reduce evaporation of water when compared to the rate of a similarly sized water body with a clear surface.

 Duckweed also functions as a bioremediator by effectively filtering contaminants such as bacteria, nitrogen, phosphates, and other nutrients from naturally occurring bodies of water, constructed wetlands, and wastewater.

-Turning the canals of the Poitevin Marsh (Marais Poitevin, France) into the "Green Venice":

-A start-up, microTERRA, based in Mexico has attempted to use duckweed as clean water in privately owned aquaculture farms.
+A start-up, microTERRA, based in Mexico has attempted to use duckweed to clean the water in privately owned aquaculture farms.
 The plants use nitrogen and phosphorus produced from fish waste as fertilizer, while simultaneously cleaning the water as it grows.
-The water can then be reused by the aquaculture farmers, and the duckweed, which has a 35-42% protein content, can be harvested as a source of sustainable protein.
+The water can then be reused by the aquaculture farmers, and the duckweed, which has a 35-42% protein content, can be harvested as a source of sustainable plant-based protein.